-Many of the original workhouse buildings survive in the shape of the present-day St Joseph's Hospital.
-Part of the entrance block is used as the local Register Office.
+Many of the original workhouse buildings survive in the shape of the present-day Dungarvan Community and St Joseph's Hospitals.
+Part of the entrance block is also used as the local Register Office.

 - Waterford County Archive Service, Dungarvan Central Library, Davitt's Quay, Dungarvan, Co.
 Waterford.
 Holdings include Board of Guardians' minutes (November 1845-1922) etc. Detailed description of surviving records.

 - Desperate Haven by W Fraher, B Sheridan, S O Loingsigh, W Whelan.
 (1998.
 Republished 2020 Waterford County Museum Society.
 Paperback and ebook versions available Amazon.)
 Alternatively, contact history@waterfordmuseum.

 - The Workhouses of Ireland by John O'Connor (Anvil Books, 1995)

 - Dungarvan Museum web site has many pages about the history of West Waterford including the local workhouse.